The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Introduction

-First, for different choices of the degree of the line bundles, the corresponding universal Jacobians are generally not isomorphic (nor birational); see \cite[Theorem 1.7]{BFV}.
-The degree $0$ universal Jacobian is naturally an abelian scheme, and the degree $g-1$ universal Jacobian admits a natural geometric theta divisor via the Abel--Jacobi map.
-Hence, there is no \emph{a priori} reason to prefer one degree over another.
-Our first result (Theorem \ref{thm1}) resolves this by showing that the \emph{cohomology rings} of the universal Jacobians, for any degree, are isomorphic.
-This reduces the cohomological study of the Jacobian of any degree to the degree $0$ case.

-Second, when working over the moduli space of stable curves, the universal Jacobian admits compactifications known as universal \emph{fine compactified Jacobians}; the geometry of a fine compactified Jacobian depends on the choice of a stability condition.
+When working over $\overline{\CM}_{g,n}$, the universal Jacobian admits compactifications known as universal \emph{fine compactified Jacobians}; the geometry of a fine compactified Jacobian depends on the choice of a stability condition.
 As we will show in Theorem~\ref{thm0.6}, the cohomology ring of a fine compactified Jacobian also depends on the chosen stability condition.
 We will demonstrate in Theorem \ref{thm0.7} that, although these cohomology rings may differ, they admit a common degeneration.
 This degeneration is constructed using the \emph{perverse filtration}, and should be viewed as ``the intrinsic cohomology ring'' of the compactified Jacobian over the moduli space of stable curves, which does not rely on the stability condition.

 We note that the perverse filtration has played a key role in the study of degenerations of Jacobians of curves.
 For example, the perverse filtration associated with the Hitchin system detects the weight filtration of the character variety via the (now proven) $P=W$ conjecture in non-abelian Hodge theory \cite{dCHM1, MS_PW, HMMS, MSY}; the perverse filtration of a compactified Jacobian calculates the Gopakumar--Vafa invariants associated with a (possibly singular) curve \cite{MT}, and is closely related to knot invariants \cite{ORS, MY, MS1}.
 In this paper, the natural appearance of the perverse filtration is due to its compatibility with the Fourier transform developed in \cite{MSY}.